‘Their rabid lust for human flesh created an epidemic’

 A constant stream of borrowings from Romero and Cronenberg ‘flesh out’ the drama; the sequence in which Charlie is hounded by a motorbike gang through a department store explicitly quotes Dawn of the Dead, whilst echoes of Cronenberg’s Rabid can be discerned in Norman’s struggle to suppress his craving for human flesh, the attack scene in a cinema, and an eruption of shocking violence between doctors in a hospital.
 But while Cannibal Apocalypse commits daylight robbery it riffs creatively too, for instance by choosing to dwell upon the cityscape panic that Dawn of the Dead curtails after its first half-hour.

 With his quiet strength and underlying sadness, John Saxon makes a compelling lead, bringing a restrained, thoughtful quality to a role that could have been flat and conventional.
-Saxon is quite the sex symbol here; a short but compact man, in peak physical condition, he spends several scenes half-dressed, wandering around in boxer shorts, answering the phone draped in a bath-towel, and generally sending out more pheromones than the female cast, who remain largely clothed throughout.
+Saxon is quite macho here; a short but compact man, in peak physical condition, he spends several scenes half-dressed, wandering around in boxer shorts, answering the phone draped in a bath-towel, and generally sending out more pheromones than the female cast, who remain largely clothed throughout.
 In a film about eating human flesh, it’s interesting that the most vivid depiction of human corporeality should involve a homo-erotic dwelling on Saxon’s muscularity.

 Giovanni Lombardo Radice’s showier turn as the psychotic ex-soldier plays well alongside Saxon’s measured presence, and black actor Tony King stands out too – his alarming homicidal rages are vividly conveyed by cameraman Fernando Arribas during the prolonged scenes of Cronenbergian pulp at the sanatorium.